West Speke Health CentreTel: 0151 234 1610

 Everton Road General PracticeTel: 0151 300 8200

-Anfield Group Practice closes every last Wednesday in the month from 1pm for staff training and re-opens at 08.00am the following morning.
-If you require urgent medical care please ring NHS 111 by dialing 111.
+Anfield Health Centre closes every last Wednesday in the month from 1pm for staff training and re-opens at 08.00am the following morning.
+If you require non-life threatening medical advice please contact NHS111 by calling 111.

 Out-of-hours services are generally busy so please think carefully before asking to see a doctor and only do so if you genuinely cannot wait until the surgery re-opens.